GREEN LIBERTY VILLAGE

 About Us

 A small group of residents from one high-rise condominium in Liberty Village came together to create initiatives that could increase awareness and help other building residents with making greener, more sustainable, choices.
-In 2023, we were awarded a Neighborhood Climate Action Grant from the City of Toronto to scale activities to include the wider Liberty Village community.
+Green Liberty Village was awarded a 2024 Neighborhood Climate Action Grant from the City of Toronto to scale activities to the whole Liberty Village community, and in 2025 we were awarded a Local Leadership Grant to continue those efforts.

 Support Local & Eco-Friendly